skyscrapers/tools/README.md

 # Skyscrapers public tools

 This repo contains tools some tools that Skyscrapers and/or its customers use.
-Thses tools are then published in our [Homebrew tap](https://github.com/skyscrapers/homebrew-tap).
+These tools are then published in our [Homebrew tap](https://github.com/skyscrapers/homebrew-tap).

 ## Tools